bchugg/bchugg.github.io/_writing/crossfit-religion.md

 There have been some lofty attempts to answer this question.
 The [cult of reason](https://en.wikipedia.org/wiki/Cult_of_Reason) post French revolution and [God-building](https://en.wikipedia.org/wiki/God-Building) of the early Bolsheviks come to mind.
 Both were attempts to create replacements of religion from the top-down.
 Neither succeeded.
 I want to offer an example that is undoubtedly more parochial than such grandiose endeavors, but I think offers a genuine and healthy answer.

 My suggestion: Crossfit.
-Yes, seriously.
+(Seriously?
+I don't know.
+But let's see how it goes.)

 The fastest I ever made friends was on my college rowing team during grad school in the UK.
 Stick a bunch of guys in a boat together, tell them to outrow the guys in the next boat, and all of a sudden you're friends for life.
 Suffering together promotes loyalty and solidarity.
 Crossfit is not rowing, but it offers suffering in spades.
 If you walk in at the end of a crossfit class you'll see everyone lying on the ground gasping for breath, unable to stand up straight.
 Everyone is doing the same workout[^7] and therefore knows just how much everyone else is suffering.
 When you come out alive on the other side you feel like you've been through battle together.